open-telemetry/opentelemetry-specification/specification/metrics/api.md

 by passing a variable number of callback functions, greater than or equal to zero, to be registered to the newly created instrument.

-The API SHOULD support registration of callbacks bound to one or more instruments outside of instrument constructors, provided the API declaratively states which instrument(s) will be be used.
+The API MAY support registration of callbacks bound to one or more instruments outside of instrument constructors, provided the API declaratively states which instrument(s) will be be used from each callback.

 The API SHOULD support unregistration of callbacks, in order to cease making observations.
 Note that unregistration of callbacks does not undo the effect of instrument registration itself; duplicate instrument registration conflicts SHOULD still occur for instruments with no registered callbacks.
+The effect of unregistering a callback more than once is unspecified.

 Callback functions SHOULD NOT take an indefinite amount of time.